willgee9531/alx-system_engineering-devops/0x00-shell_basics/README.md

 5- I wrote a script that display current directory contents, including hidden files (starting with .) using the long format 6- I wrote a script that displays current directory contents using long format with user and group IDs displayed numerically and hidden files (starting with .) displayed
-7- I wrote a script that creates a directory named my-first-directory in the /tmp/ directory
+7- I wrote a script that creates a directory named my-first-directory in the /tmp/ directory 8- I wrote a script that moved the file: betty from /tmp/ to /tmp/my-first-directory